edhull/edhull.github.io/_posts/2025-08-23-predbat-docker-tesla.md

 I started with Scott Helme's automations provided in his blog posts as these were a great starting point to begin tinkering.
 However, without an EV and cheap overnight charging rates, it suddenly became much more difficult to decide the best windows for charging.
 Those with EVs are eligible for energy tariffs of ~7p/kWh off-peak, which provides the perfect opportunity for filling the battery and slowly consuming it throughout the day.
 Instead, as an Agile customer, I may have a few half-hour windows scattered across the day for cheap electricity, but it's pot-luck if these windows are enough to fill the battery (or if the solar panels will top it up).

 I started making my own automations and registered a free account with [Solcast](https://solcast.com/) with the intention of using their Home Assistant integration to leverage future forecasts when determining how high to charge the battery.
-This worked, but it was taking a lot of effort to constantly tweak and get exactly the behaviour I wanted and the automations were looking really starting to become *ugly*...
+This worked, but it took a lot of time and effort to constantly tweak and fine-tune the behaviour I wanted, and the automations were really starting to look *ugly*...

 ![pw3](/images/blog/pw3.png)

 ![pw7](/images/blog/pw7.png)

-# Na na na na na na nana Predbat 🦇
+# Predbat 🦇

 Whilst researching I came across [Predbat](https://github.com/springfall2008/batpred) (also called Batpred).
 Predbat is the open source brainchild of Trefor Southwell and is seriously impressive and incredibly advanced.
 You feed Predbat all of the metrics you can muster - electricity tariffs, weather forecasts, battery metrics, solar metrics - and it will do all of the legwork for you in creating an optimal plan for your battery to save you the most money.
 You can view exactly what it wants to do, when it wants to do it, and optionally have it control your battery system to implement those plans automatically.